fw-dev/useful_dashboard_info/README.md

 - upgrading grafana pie chart to the latest version
 - storing the API key and DNS name
 - dynamically injecting the external DNS name into the dashboards so that links to the FileWave web UI work correctly

+> Note: the _extra-metrics-config_ command is part of the filewave-extra-metrics package; you will need the full path to this command if you are using sudo because sudo typically drops the existing PATH statement as a security measure.

 Use the following commands to configure the server properly (you need to re-run this if the DNS name or API key changes):